Optimisation of the lmf basis set

 The output can be found in FPsamples/out.srtio3.lmf0.

-Now we can optimize the basis using this (approximately self-consistent) density.
-Once again, there is little point in converging everything to a high precision.
-We use 2 k-divisions as before.
-To tell lmf to optimize the basis, use a command-line switch --optbas.
-When --optbas is invoked, lmf will not attempt to make the output density, but instead just computes the Harris-Foulkes total energy while varying basis parameters you specify until an optimum is reached.
+is invoked, lmf will not attempt to make the output density, but instead just computes the Harris-Foulkes total energy while varying basis parameters you specify until an optimum is reached.
 The optimizer is not sophisticated; it minimizes the energy varying one parameter at a time, running through all the parameters you specify.
 This means that the order of optimization matters somewhat, though in practice it doesn’t seem to matter much.
 The syntax for optimization is

 --optbas[:sort][:etol=#][:spec=spec-name[,rs][,e][,l=list]:spec=...]

-Some notes about the syntax of --optbas:
+Some notes about the syntax of --optbas

-2. If no species are specified, --optbas will optimize all RSMH for all species, leaving EH untouched.
+will optimize all RSMH for all species, leaving EH untouched. - You specify which l orbitals to optimize using ,

-5. Optional :etol=# tells lmf to keep the original value of the parameter unless the energy gain (by optimizing the parameter) exceeds #.
+tells lmf to keep the original value of the parameter unless the energy gain (by optimizing the parameter) exceeds #.

 If you are not interested in refinements, but just want to get on with it, try